JJK96/android-decompiler/README.md

 I created this because I wanted to automate the decompilation process, instead of manually performing the steps.
 Android Project Creator took too much time to run for my needs, while with my own steps I got sufficient results in a much shorter runtime.

+During decompiling, decompilation of certain common libraries (such as android, androidx, junit, etc.) are excluded.

 ## Install

 ```